 - Make sure you have completed enough practicum hours.
 You may not begin student teaching until you have completed at least 100 hours of practicum.

-- Submit a Pre-Student Teaching Portfolio by June 30.
+- Submit a Pre-Student Teaching Portfolio by the end of spring term.
 You may not begin student teaching until your Pre-Student Teaching Portfolio has been reviewed by a member of the education faculty.

 Prior to the start of student teaching:

 - Complete all courses in the teacher certification sequence.
 (Any remaining subject area or degree requirements can be completed after student teaching.)

 - Go to a clinic for a TB test and give the test report to the Education Department.
 You may not begin student teaching until you have a current TB test report on file in the Education Department.